nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

-Let's say you a client called to cancel his/her appointment.
+Let's say your client called to cancel his/her appointment.
 After finding the appointment in Homerce with `listapt` or `findapt`, you see that the appointment to delete has index 2.
 You can follow these instructions to delete that appointment.